RichardDooling/LegalPro/Chapter_4/Chapter_4.md

 * A false representation;
 * Concerning a presently existing material fact;
-* Which the representor KNEW to be false or was made recklessly (fraud), or which was made negligently;
+* Which the representor knew to be false or was made recklessly (fraud), or which was made negligently;
 * For the purpose of inducing another to act;
 * The other party reasonably relied on it;
 * To his injury or damage.